 Later, at the University of Illinois, I worked part-time as a cartoonist, columnist, and editor at the Daily Illini student newspaper.

-After graduation, I worked as an art director for a 9,000 employee company near Chicago creating artwork and humor for sleep-inducing presentations - to firms like Boeing, Ford, General Motors, and Northrup Grumman.
-In my spare time, I also created political cartoons for a group of newspapers in the Midwest.
+After graduation, I was an art director for a 10,000 employee company near Chicago creating artwork and humor for sleep-inducing presentations - to firms like Boeing, Ford, General Motors, and Northrup Grumman.
+In my spare time, I also created political cartoons for syndication to newspapers in the Midwest.

 "The largest syndicate, King Features, receives 6,000-8,000 submissions a year, and chooses one.
 Sometimes they choose none.
-It is harder than becoming a professional athelete."
-(Darby Conley, New York Times.)
+It is harder than becoming a professional athlete."
+(Cartoonist Darby Conley, New York Times.)

 I thoroughly failed to beat those odds, for a while.
 But I became (only slightly) more respectable when King Features offered me a contract, and six months later, much more so when I met my future wife.
 (A good year.)
 Three years later, I signed a contract with Tribune Media to create a second comic strip.

-With a new family, I also began illustrating books and writing/drawing corporate humor.
-That grew beyond my expectations, so I withdrew entirely from newspapers, (which are now sadly on life-support.)
+With a new family, I also began illustrating books and writing & drawing humor for corporations.
+That grew beyond my expectations, so I withdrew from newspapers, (which are now sadly on life-support.)

-Shift to today: I get to draw and write humor for a wide range of wonderful venues.
+Shift to today: I draw and write humor full-time, (and then some).
 It's more fun than I could have ever imagined.

 I've also had the good fortune to illustrate books published by Penguin/Random House, MacMillan, Pearson, Harvard Business Review Press, Prentice Hall, McGraw-Hill, and Wiley, including some bestsellers.